endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 The visualization leaves something to be desired.
 For learning purposes this is a good thing.
 Let us count the ways in which the graph could provide the data more effectively.

-First, the difference in non-Random BS is relatively small week to week.
-As such, a chart that uses area to represent the difference is not the best way to get the difference across.
+First, the difference in non-Random BS is quite small week to week.
+As such, a chart that uses area to represent divergence may not be the best way to get the difference across, especially when the stacking of these areas/streams makes the point of reference more difficult to ascertain.
+Second, by moving the Random stream to the bottom, which is consistently the largest, I may have lost out on the aesthetic if not the practical use of this sort of graph.

+Third, what at first looks like a helpful attribute in the form of hover tools turns out to leave something to be desired.
+The hover tool indicates the stream source and y-coordinate.
+What it should have shown is the BS for that source/week.
+The user can still identify the BS but only by finding the difference in y-coordinates between sources.
+This is asking too much of the user and defeats the purpose of making the data easier to "read" than via a table.

+We can still answer who generally has the best BS but beforehand I wish to volunteer my execution of this graphic as being the biggest BS of the bunch.
+Having cleared my conscience I can get back to the task at hand.

+Best BS means smallest BS so we're looking for the tightest stream.
+Right away Random can be tossed out, followed by the occasionally pregnant looking CBS (light blue) and ESPN (red) lines.
+That leaves us with the two data models, FiveThirtyEight and FOX.
+Hmmm.

 ---